top of page

 So much of your company’s value is based on how investors see your market and industry right now.
 Is your market hot?
 Are investors flocking to your industry?
 If so, the time to raise money is now.

 Hot markets come in waves, and a huge component of startup valuation is based on current investor sentiment.
-What’s popular today is going to be passé in six months, so it pays to be ready to chase those investment dollars whenever interest heats up.
+What’s popular today may be passé in six months, so it pays to be ready to chase those investment dollars whenever interest heats up.

 If you see increasing interest in your space and you want to raise VC money, you need to strike while the iron is hot!
 Market conditions change all the time — don’t overestimate how long investors may have an appetite for funding companies in your category or industry.